 Six years down the line, the perception of employers towards online accounting degrees has changed significantly.
 Well-known education publications are publishing rankings of the best universities for distance learning.
 Many of these ranked universities have a long history as a regular educational institution but some like the online WGU are accredited and have made names for themselves in terms of course quality.
 Hence, whether you’re looking for an online Bachelor’s or Master’s in Accounting, there are plenty of reputed options available.

 A study published in 2015 in the AAA journal Issues in Accounting Education takes a look at how employers perceive online education at both the undergraduate and postgraduate levels.
 The results are generally positive.
 According to the research, Big 4 audit companies are as willing to hire graduates from online universities as other firms.
 There are some conditional trends, however.
 Lower level online courses or mixed degrees are more accepted.
 In other words, candidates that have an online M.B.A but an on-campus baccalaureate or vice versa are more acceptable.
 Above all, this revealed that accounting firms are more readily accepting candidates with some online course qualifications.

 While students will still find for-profit universities offering courses online, it is the public, non-profit online universities like WGU that have the best reputations in the field.

 Online accounting degrees – Do they have credibility?

 If you want to study accounting online, you need to be sure that people and businesses will take your qualifications seriously.
 Over five and a half million students are studying online, with the numbers growing by around 5% each year.
-Many prestigious universities now offer online courses, with the numbers expected to grow significantly over the coming years.
+Additionally, many prestigious universities now offer online courses, with the numbers expected to grow significantly over the coming years.